 Britain and France’s Debt Crises are Bad.
 America’s Will be Worse.

-Washington’s fiscal failings mirror Europe’s economic mess.
+Washington’s fiscal failings mirror Europe’s economic mess

 (Originally appeared in the Washington Post)